A Problem from Hell: Summary

 She recounts how Lemkin brought genocide to the forefront of foreign policy issues after the war, leading to the 1948 U.N.
 Convention on the Prevention and Punishment of the Crime of Genocide.
 Lemkin had mounting disappointments and multiplying adversaries until his death in 1959.
 Senator William Proxmire (D-Wisconsin) and others took over fighting for preventing genocides and encouraging US leadership on this issue.
 Senator Proxmire and Republican President Ronald Reagan worked to gain support during his administration for the ratification of the Genocide Convention (Chapter 7).
-In the rest of the book, she focuses on genocides in individual nations and the U.S. response to such crises in Cambodia, Iraq, Bosnia, Rwanda, and Kosovo.
+In the rest of the book, she focuses on genocides in individual nations and the U.S. response to such crises in Algeria, Cambodia, Iraq, Bosnia, Rwanda, and Kosovo.

 Reception

 Reviews

 Martin Woollacott reviewed the book, along with We Did Nothing by Linda Polman, for The Guardian.
 He concluded:

 "We have yet to work out properly how the post-twin towers interventions relate to those that went before.
 But there is obvious irony in the fact that while previously, as these books illustrate so clearly, determination was often lacking to deal with crises that most people agreed were serious, there was no shortage of it when the Bush administration moved to deal with a crisis on which there was no global consensus at all."

 Stephen Holmes reviewed the book, along with War in a Time of Peace: Bush, Clinton and the Generals by David Halberstam, for the 'London Review of Books.
 Holmes wrote: "Putting an end to atrocities is a moral victory.
 But if the intervening force is incapable of keeping domestic support back home for the next phase, for reconstructing what it has shattered, the morality of its intervention is ephemeral at best.
 If political stability could be achieved by toppling a rotten dictator or if nations could be built at gunpoint, this problem would not be so pressing.
 Human rights cannot be reliably protected unless a locally sustained political authority is in place."

 Charles V. Peña, then affiliated with the Cato Institute, reviewed the book for Reason, concluding:

 "That is exactly the point of Power’s compelling narrative: The horror and tragedy of genocide is a moral issue that transcends national interest.
 But to prevent another Rwanda, the United States must also have the wisdom to avoid another Somalia."

 Laura Secor reviewed the book for The New York Times.
 The book was also reviewed in Publishers Weekly.